mmokline/mmokline/README.md

 📫 Reach me at **mohamediyed.mokline@ensae.fr**
 🔗 Connect on [LinkedIn](https://www.linkedin.com/in/mohamed-iyed-mokline-2432b132a/)

-Here, I share a few selected projects — a mix of academic work, internship experiences, and personal explorations.
+Here, I share a few selected projects, a mix of academic work, internship experiences, and personal explorations.

 ---

-## 📁 Projects
+## Projects

 ### 🏃 Middle-Distance Running: The Keys to a Winning Strategy
 **Mathematical modeling + physiological data → optimized pacing strategy**